-The recipe calls for 6-8 large eggs – a small saucepan generally holds about this much.
-You’ll simply place the eggs in a single layer at the bottom of the saucepan.
+The recipe calls for a maximum of eight large eggs – a small saucepan generally holds about this much.
+You’ll just place the eggs in a single layer at the bottom of the saucepan.
 The more eggs you use, the more water you’ll need to cover them.
 The eggs should be covered to the point at which there’s about an inch of water above them.
 Once you’ve added the water, add the half a teaspoon of baking soda to the saucepan.
 The baking soda will make them much easier to peel.

 The next step is to bring the water to a full boil.
 When the water starts to boil, turn off the heat, cover the eggs with your lid and let them sit for about 7-9 minutes.
 If you have an induction stove or a stove that doesn’t retain heat, we recommend simmering the eggs covered at a lower temperature (for an additional minute or so) before turning it off